 And if parents are constantly overprotective of the child, which leaves them blind to their kid’s real needs, then the child starts to doubt his or her abilities, the ability to control their surroundings and him/herself.

-Even as adults, these people, instead of being confident, they think that others look at them with judgment and disapproval.
+Even as adults, these people, instead of being confident, think that others look at them with judgment and disapproval.
 Obsessive-compulsive symptoms or paranoid fears caused by trauma can also occur in such people.

 To love a child aged 3-6 is to encourage his/her independent actions and support his/her initiatives, as well as the approval of their curiosity and creativity.
-If the parents don’t allow the child to act alone, in response to their needs, they punish him/her too much, feelings of guilt develop.
+If the parents don’t allow the child to act alone, in response to their needs, they punish him/her too much; feelings of guilt develop.

 And then in adulthood, such “big kids” don’t have enough focus on their goals and determination to set realistic aims and achieve them.
-In addition, a constant sense of guilt can cause passivity, impotence or frigidity, as well as psychopathic behavior.
+In addition, a constant sense of guilt can cause passivity, impotence, or frigidity, as well as psychopathic behavior.

 If children experience school achievement and work as the sole criterion for judging their values, as adults, they can become “workforce” in the established hierarchical society.